apache/activemq-artemis/docs/user-manual/en/protocols-interoperability.md

 The `destination` header maps to an address of the same name.
 If the `destination` header used a prefix then the prefix is stripped.

+#### Receiving

+When a client receives a message from the broker the message will have the `destination-type` header set to either `MULTICAST` or `ANYCAST` as determined when the message was originally sent/routed.

 #### Subscribing

 When a Stomp client subscribes to a destination (using a `SUBSCRIBE` frame), the protocol